Tag: Trump

 She’s not kidding.
 He walks up, shaking his stupid little fists, the two of them stand there with their backs turned as if at a urinal, then Trump puts a “that’s enough I’m bored” hand on Pence’s shoulder and they turn around and Trump shakes a stupid little fist again.

-God I wish he would just spontaneously melt into a pool … Read the rest
+God I wish he would just spontaneously melt into a pool of grease right this second.

 Trump did a talk for donors at Mar-a-Lago last night, in which he explained that he killed Suleimani because he said bad things about us.